Vexed01/Vex-Cogs/.stubs/README.md

 ---

 Bellow is a list of libraries used, not in the standard lib.

 ### To do

-- gidgethub
-- py-json5
+*None*

 ### Done

 ##### Present in this folder (.stubs):

 - psutil
+- pyjson5

 ##### Others:

-- discord (via pip)
+- discord (via pip stubs)
-- pandas (via pip)
+- pandas (via pip stubs)
 - Red-DiscordBot (via py.typed)
 - vex-cog-utils (via py.typed)
+- gidgethub (via py.typed)
 - tabulate (via typeshed)
 - python-dateutil (via typeshed)